 Is there a cost estimator that can tell me how much Saxenda costs per month with insurance?

 Yes, there is.
-Saxenda’s manufacturer provides a resource called Cost Navigator for cost estimates.
-It can help you estimate your monthly cost of Saxenda with insurance.
+Saxenda’s manufacturer provides cost estimates on the drug manufacturer’s website.
+This resource can help you estimate your monthly cost of Saxenda with insurance.

-You can get a cost estimate by filling out a form on the Cost Navigator webpage.
+You can get a cost estimate by filling out a form on the webpage.
 Or you can call 888-809-3942 to get an estimate over the phone.

 For more financial assistance options for Saxenda, see the “Can I get help paying for Saxenda?” section below.